gu-lseg/intro-to-programming/source/getting_started.rst

 Shapes:

 * Draw a square as in the following picture.

-Squares have right angles which are 90 degrees.
+.. tip:: Squares have right angles which are 90 degrees.

 .. image:: /images/turtle-square.png